 Nowadays, almost everyone owns a smartphone.
 We use apps to assist with numerous aspects of our everyday life, from tracking your sleep to catching up on your favourite TV show.
 But, have you ever thought about using an app to help with your mental wellbeing?
 Although they are not a replacement for actual health care, the following apps have supported many users to cope with their general wellbeing or for help through difficult times.

 Whether you are searching for a method to cope with stress or would just like a way to calm your mind, we have rounded up the best mental health and wellbeing apps.
-Check them out!
+Check them out below!

 Headspace has one mission: to improve the health and happiness of the world.
 The app makes meditation accessible to everyone, through a series of guided meditations.
 It features hundreds of themed sessions on everything from stress and sleep, to focus and anxiety.
 The team at Headspace see meditation as both a practice rooted in ancient history combined with a topic of modern science.
 ‘Meditation has been scientifically proven to help alleviate stress after just eight weeks of regular practice.’

 Best bit: Headspace is a personal meditation guide right in your pocket, anytime, anywhere.
 Best of all, it’s free to download.